salilab/imp/modules/core/dependency/python-ihm/README.md

 python setup.py install
 ```

-Note that a C extension module is built for faster reading of mmCIF and
+Note that this will attempt to build a C extension module for faster reading
-BinaryCIF files.
-This requires that your system has a C compiler and
+of mmCIF and BinaryCIF files.
+This requires that your system has a C compiler
-[SWIG](https://www.swig.org/).
-If either of these components are missing, you
+and [SWIG](https://www.swig.org/).
+If either of these components are missing,
-can choose to build without the extension by adding `--without-ext` to both
-`setup.py` command lines above, and then the library will read files using
-pure Python instead.
+the library will fall back to reading files using pure Python instead.

 If you want to write [BinaryCIF](https://github.com/molstar/BinaryCIF)
 files (or to read them without the C extension module), you will also need the